Eric Johnson (defensive tackle)

-Eric Morris Johnson II (born July 16, 1998) is an American football defensive tackle for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Missouri State, and was drafted by the Indianapolis Colts in the fifth round of the 2022 NFL Draft.
+Eric Morris Johnson II (born July 16, 1998) is an American professional football defensive tackle for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Missouri State Bears, and was selected by the Colts in the fifth round of the 2022 NFL draft.
+He has also played for the New England Patriots.

-Early life and high school
+Early life

-Johnson grew up in Plainfield, Illinois and attended Plainfield South High School.
+Johnson grew up in Normal, Illinois and later moved to Plainfield, Illinois where he attended Plainfield South High School.

 College career

 Johnson was a member of the Missouri State Bears for six seasons and redshirted his true freshman season.
 He decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the COVID-19 pandemic and return to Missouri State for a sixth season.
 In his final season he was named second-team All-Missouri Valley Football Conference after recording 43 tackles, 6.5 tackles for loss, and 3 blocked kicks.

 Professional career

-Indianapolis Colts
+Indianapolis Colts (first stint)

-Johnson was selected with the 159th overall pick by the Indianapolis Colts in the 2022 NFL Draft.
+Johnson was selected in the fifth round with the 159th overall pick by the Indianapolis Colts in the 2022 NFL draft.

+Johnson was waived by the Colts on August 27, 2024.